ndlibersa/resources/install/UPGRADE_README.txt

+1.3 The 1.3 update to the CORAL Resources module includes the following enhancements:

+	-Added cost history

 1.2 The 1.2 update to the CORAL Resources module includes a number of enhancements:

 	-Added coverage to the resource record.